How Bills can clinch AFC East title this week vs. Bears

 At this point, the only way for the Bills to mathematically clinch a first-round bye is to win all the rest of their games.
 If the Chiefs happen to lose one of their final three games (vs. Seattle, vs. Denver, at Las Vegas), the Bills’ clinching scenario could change.

-The Bengals (10-4) are currently in third place in the AFC — and they come to Buffalo for a Monday Night game on Jan.
+The Bengals (10-4) are currently in third place in the AFC — and they welcome Buffalo for a Monday Night game on Jan.
 2.